Kelantan City F.C.

-Wan Tendong Stable Football Club, simply known as the WTS, is a Malaysian football club based in Pasir Mas, Kelantan.
+Kelantan City Football Club, simply known as Kelantan City, formerly Wan Tendong Stable, is a Malaysian professional football club based in Pasir Mas, Kelantan.
 They are playing in the second division of the Malaysian football, the Malaysia A1 Semi-Pro League, after promotion from the Malaysia A2 Amateur League.

 History

+Formation and early years

-Founded in 2022, WTS made their club debut into Malaysian Football League by joining the third-tier Malaysia M4 League and finished in quarter-final stage, losing to Machan.
+Founded in 2014, as Wan Tendong Stable made their club debut into Malaysian Football League by joining the third-tier Malaysia M4 League and finished in quarter-final stage, losing to Machan.
 On 6 December 2024, WTS advanced to the league final, but lost to Guar Syed Alwi 4–2 in a penalty shoot-out.
 The club also promoted to the second tier of the Malaysian league after finishing the 2024–25 Malaysia A2 Amateur League as runner-ups, playing their first season in the 2025–26 Malaysia A1 Semi-Pro League.

+2026 takeover and rebranding

+In May 2026, the "Ex-Treble Kelantan 2012" consortium of former Kelantan FA players acquired an 80% stake in WTS FC, bypassing Kelantan Red Warrior FC (KRW FC) to reconnect with alienated fans and partners.
+Led by former national players including Mohd Badhri Radzi, Nor Farhan Muhammad, Zairul Fitree Ishak, and Daudsu Jamaluddin, the takeover aimed to restore the integrity of football administration.
+On 19 June 2026, the club was officially rebranded as Kelantan City Football Club.
+During the first leg of the 2026–27 Malaysia FA Cup round of 16 fixtures, Kelantan City manage to defeat Malaysia Super League side Negeri Sembilan 2–0.